Skip to main content

 Oral Exam

 An oral examination of approximately two hours normally will be given two weeks after the written examinations.
+Students are highly encouraged to bring a printed copy of their written responses with them to the oral exam for reference.

 The oral exam can encompass the whole biblical studies curriculum, with particular focus on hermeneutical aspects.
 The starting point, however, is with perceived weaknesses or incomplete answers given in the written exams.
 Greater competence is expected on questions relating to the student’s area of specialization.